Thursday, 21 November 2024

 Challenges and setbacks in the past year

-The restructuring follows a challenging year for 23andMe, which has faced both security and setbacks.
+The restructuring follows a challenging year for 23andMe, which has faced both security and financial setbacks.
 In April of last year, the company became the target of a significant cybersecurity breach, which exposed the personal data of 6.9 million users.
 The breach reportedly went undetected for over 18 months, raising serious concerns about the company’s data protection practices.

 Following the breach, 23andMe was subject to a US$30 million settlement in a class-action lawsuit, and the scandal led to the resignation of the entire board of directors.
-These events have pressured the company to improve its data security and rebuild its reputation with consumers, investors, and regulatory bodies.
+These have pressured the company to improve its data security and rebuild its reputation with consumers, investors, and regulatory bodies.

 This series of challenges has pushed 23andMe to re-evaluate its business model.
 By focusing on genetic testing and its associated research partnerships, 23andMe hopes to stabilise financially and continue offering its unique services to millions of customers.
 However, these significant layoffs and program closures indicate that the company’s journey to recovery may still face obstacles.